Last updated on October 30th, 2023 at 05:41 pm

 Whether it’s bottle or boob, the moment when you realize “hey I am feeding them both.
 At the same time.”
-I did both boob and bottle, but I cannot express the happiness I felt the moment I realized I had figured out a way to get both boys on top of my huge nursing pillow and get them latched at the same time without the assistance of anyone else.
-(Another mini-milestone occurred the first time I figured out how to take a selfie of this accomplishment to post in my mommy Facebook group.)
+I did both boob and bottle, but I cannot express the happiness I felt the moment.
+I realized I had figured out a way to get both boys on top of my huge nursing pillow and get them latched at the same time without the assistance of anyone else.
+(Another twin mom milestone occurred the first time I figured out how to take a selfie of this accomplishment to post in my mommy Facebook group.)
+Check out these feeding positions: Breastfeeding and Bottle Feeding.

 In the first year of twin Mommyhood, the challenges can feel so overwhelming and it is important to recognize that we are able to do things that to most people would seem impossible.
-As a twin Mom you have a lot to be proud of, but stay humble…somewhere out there there is a triplet Mom laughing at us!
+As a twin Mom you have a lot to be proud of, but stay humble.
+Somewhere out there there is a triplet Mom laughing at us!
+The twin mom milestones are so bittersweet!

 Claire Brannan is the proud mama to her 5 year old daughter and twin baby boys who are almost one.
 She is currently enjoying an extended maternity leave from running her consulting business to take care of her twins.
 They live in Seattle and enjoy all that the Pacific Northwest has to offer.
 The block they live on has over 20 kids who spend a lot of time playing together, while the adults hang out laughing about the ups and downs of parenting.